Turning Sun Solar Project

 Springbrook Solar Project

 The Springbrook Solar Project (the Project) is a ground mount solar photovoltaic facility that will have a generation capacity of up to 20MW AC.
-The Project has been developed by Lethbridge Solar GP Ltd. (Lethbridge), a subsidiary of Greenwood Sustainable Infrastructure Management Inc., in partnership with the Red Deer Regional Airport and Red Deer County.
+The Project has been developed by Springbrook Solar Inc., an affiliate of Greenwood Sustainable Infrastructure LLC, in partnership with the Red Deer Regional Airport and Red Deer County.

 Project Details